urbit/urbit.org-reloaded/content/docs/azimuth/azimuth-eth.md

 [Azimuth.eth](https://etherscan.io/address/azimuth.eth) is used for storing all data related to Azimuth points and their ownership, and should be considered to be the ledger for Azimuth.
-This contract is only a data store - it only contains the bare minimum of business logic.
+This contract is just a data store - it only contains the bare minimum of business logic.
 See [Ecliptic.eth](/docs/azimuth/ecliptic) for the contract containing the business logic for this ledger. `Azimuth.eth` cannot be modified directly by [galaxy vote](/docs/glossary/upgrade) - they are only eligible to modify the Ecliptic.

-## Global state
+## Global state {#global}

-The global state of Azimuth is given as follows.
+The global state of `Azimuth.eth` is given by the following.

 ```solidity
   //  points: per point, general network-relevant point state